- New Students

 CPT ConcernsHow will delaying my arrival to Fall 2023 impact CPT eligibility?

 Practical training requires students are in valid F-1 status for one full academic year before they can apply for CPT.
-This means, if you are a newly admitted student for Spring 2023 who was not previously enrolled in another academic program in the United States, and who completes their first semester (Spring 2023) remotely outside of the United States, you would NOT be eligible to apply for Curricular Practical Training (CPT) until Summer 2024, unless your program requires an internship or practicum during first year.
+This means if you are a newly admitted student for Spring 2023 who was not previously enrolled in another academic program in the United States, and who completes their first semester (Spring 2023) remotely outside of the United States, would NOT be eligible to apply for Curricular Practical Training (CPT) until Summer 2024, unless your program requires an internship or practicum during first year.
 If it is permissible for students to complete their internship or practicum at a later time in their academic program, then CPT would not be possible for students who do the first semester of their program at SBU outside of the United States.My employer has asked me to work remotely.
 Is this permitted during CPT?

 CPT authorization is intended to facilitate off-campus opportunities that resemble classroom instruction, albeit in a more practical context.
 A key characteristic of such an experience is a supervisory relationship, consisting of regular assignment and evaluation of deliverables.
 Practical Training also implies meaningful immersion in a professional environment.